 If there was one musical timeframe and city I would have loved to have been a part of, that would be living in San Francisco during the late 70’s and early 80’s.
 San Francisco and the Bay Area just produced some wonderful AOR acts during that time.

-Let’s see, a quick roster: Journey, Jefferson Starship, Pablo Cruise, Y&T, Sammy Hagar, Montrose, Gamma, Taaxi, Night Ranger, Huey Lewis And The News, Eddie And The Tide, Wild Dogs, the list rolls on.
+Let’s see, a quick roster: Journey, Jefferson Starship, Pablo Cruise, Y&T, Sammy Hagar, Montrose, Gamma, Taaxi, Night Ranger, Randy Hansen, Eddie And The Tide, Wild Dogs, the list rolls on.
 Now Billy Satellite.
 Who is he then?
 Well, there’s no Billy in there whatsoever, but a band which oozes absolute class on every track.

 My recollection of Billy Satellite is that they won a Battle Of The Bands contest in Frisco during 1982/83, culminating in the release of their self-titled debut on Capitol and produced by Don Gehman.
 In my opinion, ‘Billy Satellite’ is one of the best true AOR albums ever released.
 It’s got everything really.
 Even now when I review it years later, it still sounds as fresh now as it did then.

 From Track 1 to Track 10 every one of them is a winner.
 The album kicks off with the sassy and strutty ‘Satisfy Me’, the punchy raucous of ‘Last Call’ and the pop smarts of ‘Do Ya’.
 An opening triumvirate of classic AOR rockers.